 - Outline (5%): Each team should post a 2-3 page outline on Canvas.
 It should include a statement of the topic of your mini business plan, as well as an outline.
 We regard this submission as a binding statement of your term project.
 Please make sure that names of all team members are on the submission.
-We will set up appointments to discuss the outline. - Final report (45%): Each team should post on Canvas a business plan no longer than 20 pages (double-spaced, 12 point, Times New Roman font with 1 inch margins), excluding exhibits.
-The grading criteria are detailed above. - Peer evaluation: The individual final grade will depend on a weighted peer review of effort by your venture team colleagues.
+We will set up appointments to discuss the outline. - Hypothesis Draft (5%): Each team will provide an outline of key hypotheses and how to test them.
+This will be used during the Testing Lab. - Final report (30%): Each team should post on Canvas a business plan no longer than 20 pages (double-spaced, 12 point, Times New Roman font with 1 inch margins), excluding exhibits.
+The grading criteria are detailed above. - Slide Deck (10%).
+Each team will produce a 10 slide "pitch deck" that will go along with the final report.
+It will present the final report material in the format most used to actually pitch materials. - Peer evaluation: The individual final grade will depend on a weighted peer review of effort by your venture team colleagues.
 You will be asked to rate the contribution of each of the team members by assigning a percentage score to each member.
 Therefore, individual grades are likely to vary within each team.
 The peer evaluation form is due along with the final report.